fabrix-app/docs/en/guides/framework/getting-started.md

 Let's see how the default file structure looks.

 #### Models
 Model files depends on your ORM.
-By default fabrix uses Waterline, so model definition will look like (http://waterline.js.org/docs/models/models.html) :
+By default Fabrix uses Waterline, so model definition will look like (http://waterline.js.org/docs/models/models.html) :

 ```js
 const Model = require('fabrix-model')